BranchingBad/zone-poker/README.md

 ## 📁 Exporting Results

-All scans automatically generate two report files on your Desktop, timestamped for uniqueness:
+All scans automatically generate two report files on your Desktop (or the directory specified with `-O`), timestamped for uniqueness:

-- **`{domain}_dnsint_{timestamp}.json`**: A structured JSON file containing all the raw data gathered during the scan.
+`{domain}_dnsint_{timestamp}`.json: A structured JSON file containing all the raw data gathered during the scan.
 Ideal for programmatic access or ingestion into other tools.

-- **`{domain}_dnsint_{timestamp}.txt`**: A detailed text report that mirrors the information displayed in the console, suitable for manual review and sharing.
+`{domain}_dnsint_{timestamp}.txt`: A detailed text report that mirrors the information displayed in the console, suitable for manual review and sharing.
 ---

 ## License